Gustav Scanzoni von Lichtenfels

-Gustav Leofried Ignaz Scanzoni von Lichtenfels was a German General of the Artillery of World War I. He is known for conducting the Attack at Fromelles but was relieved before the war concluded.
+Gustav Leofried Ignaz Scanzoni von Lichtenfels (1855-1924) was a German General of the Artillery of World War I. He is known for conducting the Attack at Fromelles but was relieved before the war concluded.

 Family

 Gustav was born as the son of the professor of obstetrics at the University of Würzburg, Friedrich Wilhelm Scanzoni von Lichtenfels and his wife Auguste (née Höniger) (1826-1891).
 His father was elevated to the hereditary Bavarian nobility on June 19, 1863, by King Maximilian II of Bavaria as "Scanzoni von Lichtenfels".
 Gustav later married Emilie Lederer (b.
 1858) on March 4, 1882, in Würzburg.
 They'd have one son, Albert Scanzoni von Lichtenfels (1885-1960) who was a painter and writer.

-Initial Military Career
+Initial military career

 After attending the Humanistisches Gymnasium, Scanzoni von Lichtenfels enlisted in the Royal Bavarian 2nd Field Artillery Regiment "Horn" on October 1, 1875, as a Dreijährig-Freiwilliger.
 He was promoted to second lieutenant by the end of November 1877 and served as adjutant to the cavalry detachment from November 1881 to October 1885.
 Scanzoni then graduated from the War Academy in Munich which made him a qualifier for the General Staff, the highest adjutant position and as a military teacher.
-He was promoted to First Lieutenant on November 1887 and to Captain/Battery Chief on November 21, 1890.
+He was promoted to First Lieutenant in November 1887 and to Captain/Battery Chief on November 21, 1890.
 At the end of April 1894, he was appointed adjutant to the General Command of the II Royal Bavarian Corps.
 With his promotion to Major, Scanzoni von Lichtenfels served at the Central Office of the General Staff from November 20, 1897, to March 31, 1900, and was then transferred to the General Staff of the II Royal Bavarian Corps.
 From the beginning of October 1901, this was followed by employment as a department commander in the 4th Field Artillery Regiment "König".
 Scanzoni von Lichtenfels was promoted to Lieutenant Colonel in mid-July 1902, became regimental commander on March 9, 1904, and promoted to Colonel at the end of October 1904.
 From May 19, 1906, he was commander of the 6th Field Artillery Brigade in Nuremberg and was promoted to Generalmajor in early March 1907.
 With his promotion to Generalleutnant, Scanzoni was placed on a pension in approval of his resignation request on April 23, 1911.
 On the occasion of his farewell, Prince Regent Luitpold honored him on behalf of the King with the Commander of the Military Merit Order.